rahul-gharat/dronahq-docs/docs/reference/controls/query-builder.md

 However, you can also dynamically fetch this data using Bind options by retrieving information from `Data queries`, `Sheets`, or `Custom functions` and binding the response to the Data Bind option.

 ### Query
-The Query option provides a more intuitive and user-friendly approach to constructing queries.
-Utilizing the control's visual interface, you can interactively build queries.
-This visual representation simplifies the process, making it easier to understand and troubleshoot complex queries.
+The Query option provides a more user-friendly approach to initialize queries.
+This simplifies the overall process to directly provide query to the control when it gets start.
+So whatever query the user put in the data bind section, it will reflect in the control as pre-provided conditions/query.

 Suppose you have a database with a table named `employees` containing information about employees such as `id`, `name`, `age`, and `department`.
 You want to create a query using the Query Builder control to filter employees based on their department and age.